riceissa/issarice.com/wiki/claims-about-ddt.md

 1. DDT has been banned for pesticide use in many (malaria-endemic) countries.
 2. DDT has been banned for use in malaria control in many (malaria-endemic) countries.
-3. Wide resistance to DDT by mosquitoes exists.
+3. Widespread resistance to DDT by mosquitoes exists.
 4. Conditional on (3), the resistance is caused mainly by DDT's agricultural use, rather than its mosquito insecticide use.
 5. DDT use against mosquitoes has significantly waned.